Dyab Abou Jahjah official website

 W

-It is in this framework that I have briefly met and collaborated with Jeremy Corbyn in 2009.
-We organised a debate at the British parliament where Corbyn, myself, and Hezbullah MP, and current Lebanese government minister, Hussein Haj Hassan spoke.
-A day before, we had also spoken together at a rally of the British anti-war movement.
-Corbyn’s openness to dialogue is what made the visit possible.
-The pro-Israel lobby then woke up and started a smear campaign against me resulting in a hasty and unjustified decision by the interior minister to deny me re-entry to the UK.
-That campaign had almost the same content as the current campaign that is spearheaded by the pro-Israel lobby and the conservatives.
-The claims are that I am anti-Semitic, that I am a bigot, and that I rejoice the death of British soldiers.
+In this context, I briefly met and collaborated with Jeremy Corbyn in 2009.
+We organized a debate at the British Parliament where Corbyn, Hezbollah MP (now a Lebanese government minister) Hussein Haj Hassan, and I spoke.
+The day before, we had also addressed a rally of the British anti-war movement.
+Corbyn’s openness to dialogue made the visit possible.
+Soon after, the pro-Israel lobby sprang into action, launching a smear campaign against me that led to a hasty and unjustified decision by the interior minister to deny me re-entry to the UK.
+That campaign echoed the same narrative now being driven by the pro-Israel lobby and conservatives, accusing me of anti-Semitism, bigotry, and celebrating the deaths of British soldiers.

-The first claim is the most repeated and is based upon two separate elements.
-First the fact that I am indeed opposed to Zionism and to the policies of the state of Israel.
-I am indeed a supporter of a "one secular state for all" solution in Palestine, in the line of the south African dismantling of the apartheid state.
-I do not support ethnic-religious colonial states, whether they are Jewish, Muslim or Buddhist.
-Therefore, all the supporters of the ethnic-religious colonial state of Israel have all the reasons to express their horror of my position.
-However, when they accuse me of anti-Semitism because of that they have no ground to stand on.
-Equating Zionism with Judaism is what they do in this case, and that itself is anti-Semitic.
+The first claim is the most frequently repeated and rests on two main points.
+First, my opposition to Zionism and the policies of the state of Israel.
+I am indeed an advocate for a "one secular state for all" solution in Palestine, similar to the dismantling of the apartheid system in South Africa.
+I do not support ethnic-religious colonial states, whether they are Jewish, Muslim, or Buddhist.
+Therefore, supporters of Israel as an ethnic-religious colonial state have every reason to react with horror to my position.
+However, when they label me as anti-Semitic for holding these views, their accusations have no foundation.
+Equating Zionism with Judaism, as they do in these cases, is itself anti-Semitic.

 Now, one can question our tactic, but no one can claim that we supported the content of satire that we have ourselves, at the time, characterized as vile and offensive and meant only to demonstrate hypocrisy.
 Such a claim would be false, and utterly ludicrous.